DAY 01: Airport / Colombo

-Arrival to Colombo International Airport and meet Explore Lanka Travels agent at the airport arrival lobby
+Arrival at Colombo International Airport and meet Explore Lanka Travels agent at the airport arrival lobby

-Colombo is the commercial and business center of Sri Lanka located on the west coast.
-The city blends together with old colonial type building, high-rise commercial buildings, and hotels.
+Colombo is the commercial and business centre of Sri Lanka located on the west coast.
+The city blends together with old colonial-type buildings, high-rise commercial buildings, and hotels.
 It is filled with shopping malls.
-Some of the finest structures built during colonial times still preserved in one part of the City.
+Some of the finest structures built during colonial times are still preserved in one part of the City.
 For example, there is a 100-year-old clock tower.
-The Bandaranaike Memorial International Conference Hall (BMICH) which was a gift to Sri Lanka from the People’s Republic of China.
-It is the very first purpose-built convention center in Asia combines the best of professional facilities with the once in a lifetime opportunity to visit.
+The Bandaranaike Memorial International Conference Hall (BMICH) was a gift to Sri Lanka from the People’s Republic of China.
+It is the very first purpose-built convention centre in Asia that combines the best of professional facilities with the once-in-a-lifetime opportunity to visit.